elliottmorris/politicaldata/README.md

 - `house_116` is a saved copy of the output from `get_house_nominate(congress=116)` run on the last day the package was updated (and thus should only be used for demos, unless you want outdated data).
 - `senate_116` is the same as the above, bur for the Senate.
 Downloaded via `get_senate_nominate(congress=116)`.
-- `us_polls_history` a dataset of US presidential election polling from the 1980 through 2016 elections
+- `us_polls_history` a dataset of US presidential election polling from the 1980 through 2016 elections.